Terms & conditions of sale

 a. stated otherwise on the invoice in which case the invoice must be paid in the instalments and on the dates stated; or

-b. the Customer has a credit account in which case all invoices must be paid not later than 30 days after the end of the month in which the Goods are delivered.
+b. the Customer has a credit account in which case all invoices must be paid not later than the end of the month following the month in which the Goods are delivered.